Lavender…Beautiful, Wonderful Lavender

 After hours of staring at a blank screen not knowing where to start, I realized an article about lavender requires careful cultivation, such as the plant itself, and the vast history of the plant simply cannot be covered—in just one writing.

-Lavender Essential oil can balance almost any aromatherapy blend and creates a pleasant floral undertone in a handful of our soap recipes, including the obvious Simply Lavender soap.
-If I were ever stuck on an island, this would be my single oil of choice.
-It immediately relieves the pain of a skin burn, heals blemishes quickly, reduces anxiety, soothes most all baby skin problems (diluted) and aides in a restful sleep.
+Lavender Essential oil can balance almost any aromatherapy blend and creates a pleasant floral undertone in most of our soap recipes.
+If I were ever stuck on an island, this would be my single oil choice.
+It immediately relieves the pain of a skin burn, heals blemishes quickly, and aides in restful sleep.
 Needless to say, lavender might just be my absolute favorite essential oil.

 What is Lavender?